 Puppy Won't Stop Biting?

 Dogs use their mouths to explore their surroundings.
 Sometimes, this is not as romantic as it sounds!
-They can chew your favorite carpet, devour your brand new pair of heels and bite your grandmother’s chair beyond repair.
-Besides the financial (and emotional) damages, dogs' mouths can also put them in danger.
-They can eat rocks, forks, pacifiers, rubber ducks and pieces of underwear.
-In fact, several marriages have ended due to a dog’s eating habits.
+They may chew on your favorite carpet, devour your brand new pair of heels, or gnaw your grandmother’s chair beyond repair.
+In addition to the potential financial (and emotional) damage that can result from chewing on things they shouldn't, dogs' mouths can also put them in danger.
+They can eat rocks, forks, pacifiers, rubber ducks, and even pieces of underwear.
+Marriages have even ended due to a dog’s eating habits.
 Why do dogs chew like this?

 Besides being massively destructive, dogs can also act like crocodiles.
-They can bite our clothes, our hands, our arms, our feet and even our legs.
+They can bite our clothes, our hands, our arms, our feet, and even our legs.
 And, boy, does it hurt!
-If you’re the proud owner of a puppy, those tiny needles (also known as teeth) can be very painful . . . and did you know they’re meant to be painful?
+If you’re the proud owner of a puppy, you know from experience that those tiny needles puppies call their teeth can be very painful . . . and did you know they’re meant to be painful?
 Puppy teeth were designed to cause pain—they’re extremely sharp and pointy.
 If they weren't, puppies wouldn’t have the opportunity to learn an extremely important skill: bite inhibition.

 Teaching Your Dog Bite Inhibition and How to Be Gentle

 Bite inhibition is something you want your dog to have.
 Simply put, it’s the dog’s ability to control his jaw by reducing the pressure he applies as he bites.
 If your dog has poor bite inhibition, he will cause a great deal of damage if he bites someone.
 On the contrary, if he has acquired perfect bite inhibition, his bites may feel like soft tickles.